Virus Tropical

-Virus Tropical is a 2017 Colombian-Ecuadorian traditionally animated coming-of-age film directed by Santiago Caicedo, based on the 2011 semi-autobiographical graphic novel of the same name by cartoonist Power Paola.
+Virus Tropical is a 2017 adult animated coming-of-age drama film directed by Santiago Caicedo, based on the 2011 semi-autobiographical graphic novel of the same name by cartoonist Power Paola.
 From a screenplay by Enrique Lozano, Power Paola handled the film's art direction.
 Produced by Timbo Estudio and Ikki Films, Virus Tropical had its world premiere at the Animation Is Film Festival on 21 October 2017.
 It was released in Colombian cinemas on 17 May 2018, where it grossed $31,100.
 The film received generally positive reviews.
+Additionally, it won the Quirino Award for Best Ibero-American Feature Film.

 Production

 The art direction of Virus Tropical was headed by cartoonist and writer of the titular graphic novel Power Paola.
 Paola produced around 5,000 individual drawings for the film, which combines 3D animation with hand-drawn animation to create a boldly graphic yet childlike aesthetic to depict the film's tone.
 Released in black and white, the film explores themes of sexuality, growth and one's relationship with family.